-6 Ways Your Muscles Tell You Something is Wrong
+6 Muscle Warning Signs that Tell You Something May Be Wrong

 Are your muscles sore?
-Learn about what your body might be telling you in this article!
+Discover what your body might be telling you with this symptom in this article!

-Your muscles are essential for any activity that implies movement and strength, making it a priority to keep them in good shape.
-When something is wrong, they will send you warning signs so you can prevent more serious problems.
+Your muscles are essential for any activity that implies movement and strength.
+This is why it’s important to keep them in good shape.
+When something is wrong, they’ll send you warning signs so you can reduce your risk of more serious problems.

 1. You have an electrolyte imbalance

-While water helps replace fluid lost, you should always replace the minerals lost as well by eating healthy foods and drinking nutritious beverages.
+While water helps replace fluid lost, you should always eat healthy foods and drink nutritious beverages.

-Ignoring this situation tends to increase your risk of getting injured and can cause pain and cramps.
+Ignoring this may increase your risk of getting injured and may cause pain and cramps.

-Check this out, too: 5 Foods to Include in Your Breakfast to Strengthen Your Muscles
+Check this article out: 5 Foods to Include in Your Breakfast to Strengthen Your Muscles

 2. You tore a muscle

-It varies in intensity according to the seriousness of the tear, but generally gets worse when exerting yourself.
+It varies in intensity according to the seriousness but it generally gets worse when you exert yourself.

 3. Your immune system is weakened